uchexm/To-do-app/README.md

 # 📖 [To Do List App] <a name="about-project"></a>

-Awesome-books project is a basic website that allows users to add/remove books from a list.
+To do list project is a simple web app that allows users to add/remove to do tasks from a list.
 It showcases the use of JavaScript objects and arrays to dynamically modify the DOM and add basic events..

 ## 🛠 Built With <a name="built-with"></a>